usdaud/algotradinglib.github.io/en/pedia/d/deadweight_loss_of_taxation.md

-# Deadweight Loss of Taxation: Definition, How It Works, and Example
+# Deadweight Loss of Taxation

 ## Definition of Deadweight Loss of Taxation